xwmx/html-pipeline-task_list/README.md

 # Task Lists

-This package provides various components necessary for integrating [Task Lists](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) into your GitHub-flavored-Markdown user content.
+This Gem provides various components necessary for integrating [Task Lists](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) into your GitHub-flavored-Markdown user content.

+`HTML::Pipeline::TaskList` is a successor to [TaskList](https://github.com/github/task_list) which GitHub stopped supporting and updating in 2016.
+This gem updates key components to support changes to underlying gems.

 ## Components